earobinson95/emilyarobinson--blogdownSite/content/project/you-draw-it/index.md

 **Test out the development applet [here](https://emily-robinson.shinyapps.io/you-draw-it-test-app/).**

 Future work:

-+ Implement the 'You Draw It' method in non-linear settings.
+:pencil2: Implement the 'You Draw It' method in non-linear settings.

-+ Evaluate human ability to extrapolate data from trends.
+:chart_with_upwards_trend: Evaluate human ability to extrapolate data from trends.

-+ Use the tool to understand beliefs of real data such as climate change trends.
+:cloud: Use the tool to understand beliefs of real data such as climate change trends.

-+ Develop an R package designed for easy implementation of ‘You Draw It’ task plots.
+:package: Develop an R package designed for easy implementation of ‘You Draw It’ task plots.